oamerge/oamerge/.changeset/mean-tomatoes-relax.md

 "oamerge": patch
 ---

-Starting to add the generators functionality.
+Finalizing the loader and generator functionality.